nion-software/nionswift/docs/processing.rst

 Once the edit computation dialog is open, you can change inputs by dragging items into the input data item controls.

 Some computations can perform their processing on a cropped region of a data item.
-You can select a rectangular graphic on a display item, release the mouse, hold the Alt key (Windows, Linux) or the Option key (macOS), then click the mouse on the selected graphic and drag to the input data item control in the edit computation dialog.
+You can select a rectangular graphic on a display item, release the mouse, hold the :kbd:`Alt` key (Windows, Linux) or the :kbd:`Option` key (macOS), then click the mouse on the selected graphic and drag to the input data item control in the edit computation dialog.
 This will force the combination of the data and crop area to be used as the input data item.

 Run Script
 ----------
+The :guilabel:`Run Script` dialog allows you to install and run Python scripts.
+The availability of the scripts are persistent between launches of Nion Swift.

+To open the dialog, choose the menu item :menuselection:`File --> Scripts...`.

+Once the dialog is open, you can add individual scripts using the :guilabel:`Add...` button.

+You can also add a folder of scripts using the :guilabel:`Add Folder...` button.

+You can remove scripts by selecting them and clicking the :guilabel:`Remove` button.

+You can open the folder location of a script by right clicking on the script and choosing :menuselection:`Open Containing Folder`.

+You can run a script by selecting it and clicking the :guilabel:`Run` button or by double-clicking on the script.

+When the script runs, it will show its output and possibly ask for some input.

+Once it is finished, you can click the :guilabel:`Close` button to close the window or the :guilabel:`Run Again` button to re-run the script.

 Python Scripts
 --------------
+The :guilabel:`Python Console` can be used to run immediate mode Python commands.